The Dark Side of Comedy and its connection with Depression.There have been studies trying to quantify where the psychology and magic come from.

 A reflection from the year of 2019

-This year I decided there were a few things I wasn’t going to carry with me regardless of the month or the year.
+This year I decided there were a few things I wouldn’t carry with me regardless of the month or the year.
 This episode is a review of lessons learned in 2019.
 As a result of these reflections, I review some key lessons I learned.
 I found a way to finally seek out and slay some demons I’ve been carrying.

-Try to listen if you are finding yourself stuck in your old ways and want to change.
-And seeing how’s this is my last episode of the year, consider listening to my very first from this year or ever about How I Got Here.
+Try to listen if you find yourself stuck in your old ways and want to change.
+And seeing how this is my last episode of the year, consider listening to my very first from this year or ever about How I Got Here.